 The improved B2B and B2C storefront experience and a singular admin panel for back-office staff enabled Saltworks to streamline operations and grow sales.
 Without the need to perpetually implement costly plugins and extensions, they save time and money.

 For many industries, digital transformation isn’t only about reducing costs and increasing efficiencies, it’s also about embracing an agile mindset and maximizing revenue through unique competitive advantages.
-If rethinking operating models, adopting new principles, and increasing efficiencies is creating digital fatigue, rely on the services of a consulting company.
-They are also useful in helping you compile a digital transformation roadmap for the manufacturing industry.
+If rethinking operating models, adopting new principles, and increasing efficiencies are creating digital fatigue, rely on the services of a digital transformation consulting company.
+They are also useful in helping you to develop digital manufacturing use cases and compile a roadmap for successful digital transformation in retail, manufacturing, automotive, and other sectors.

 If you want to be a customer-focused company, you need flexible B2B-specific digital commerce for manufacturers.
 Platforms such as OroCommerce help manufacturers of all sizes to offer customer experiences that stand out from the competition.
-Join businesses just like yours that successfully completed their digital transformation in the manufacturing industry:
+Join businesses just like yours that successfully completed their shifts towards digital commerce in the manufacturing industry.